mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 Another way to test published OData services is with the user interfaces of [OpenAPI](/refguide/published-odata-services/#openapi), released in Studio Pro [9.17](/releasenotes/studio-pro/9.17/).

-## 7 Usage {#usage}
+## 7 Usage Examples {#usage}

-The following examples are possible ways that you can use the *Connector Kit 2.0* features described in this document.
+The following examples are possible ways that you can use OData to connect to external data sources.

 ### 7.1 Third-Party Service Connector {#3rd-party}